Amos47/2400/Chapter 1.md

 Figure LJLJ.
 A simplified context
 ![](./Images/simple_context.png)

+The simple interpretation here...

 Figure 1: The flow of data into contextual information to decision and knowledge
 ![](./Images/context.png)

+In Figure 1 we see illustrated how the process of measurment (m), whether conscious or not, provides a value for a new piece of data (d), which in combinztion with existing data, flows into a new context (c) where existing and new information (i) is produced and combined with information contained in existing contexts to produce a new context.
+This new 'mashup' provides the necessary ingredients for a new decision.
+The decision, in turn, creates new information, which leads to some action (A) whick in turn feeds knowledge from observing the outcome of the action.
+This new knowledge (K), in combination with other previous knowledge creations, in its accumulated glory, washes back over any new or even existing context.
+The creation of knowledge is thus a dynamic, fluid and constant activity for living organisms and inanimate entities such as organisations.

 Figure LLJJ.
 Context with ICT contribution
 ![](./Images/ict_context.png)

+What ICT does for you here...

 Figure JJLL.
 Exformation as context
 ![](./Images/exformation.png)

+Sir John A. and exformation here...

 Figure JL.
 Meausurement
 ![](./Images/measurement.png)

-In Figure 1 we see illustrated how the process of measurment (m), whether conscious or not, provides a value for a new piece of data (d), which in combinztion with existing data, flows into a new context (c) where existing and new information (i) is produced and combined with information contained in existing contexts to produce a new context.
-This new 'mashup' provides the necessary ingredients for a new decision.
-The decision, in turn, creates new information, which leads to some action (A) whick in turn feeds knowledge from observing the outcome of the action.
-This new knowledge (K), in combination with other previous knowledge creations, in its accumulated glory, washes back over any new or even existing context.
-The creation of knowledge is thus a dynamic, fluid and constant activity for living organisms and inanimate entities such as organisations.
+The big context of all the scales and measures and everything wrapped up here... start at oval 1 at botom to explaing horizontal contexts.

 ###The two contributions of ICT